wuzhengy/TAU/IP2.md

 The dream of P2P direct communication requires address independance and filtering resistant connectivity.
 Network protocols on the transport layer are not be able to solve these two requirements; because transporting is concerned of that how data flows between phyical end points, not logical sender and receiver.

 An overlay protocol such as IP2 is required to smooth up these building block edges.
 In the core of IP2, it is the capture swarm nodes collectively serving as relay.
 Even when a node has publicly accessible IP address, the node is still subject to firewall filtering from regional operators.
 The node can not solve this connectivity problem by own power, it has to rely on a nodes community randomly spread on global internet.
 The choices of such community and making such community available for global access is not a straight forward task.
 If too close to node public key, it will enable hacker's suffocating attack; if too far, it will bring sender searching difficulty.
 It might have to engage some time-sensitive address transform algorithm to make filter difficult to track the changing capture swarm.

+## Future security consideration
+One key attack to self-addressing is to use brutal force to generate public key that is very close to a target public key.
+These keys can join the network to polute the searching.
+Some scheme of using random relay nodes based on time to join the capture swarm to maintain most basic signal is critical.

 Main References